Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Use a VPN

 • When you use a VPN service and connect to a public Wi-Fi network, the connection is fully encrypted.
-The VPN creates a secure tunnel locking out anyone on the same Wi-Fi network from snooping on your traffic.
+The VPN prevents anyone from snooping on your traffic, letting you stay secure while using hotel Wi-Fi and other free networks.

 Online security starts with a click.